dhthwy/r/README.md

 Always better to be honest rather than scam.

 The worst thing of all though, is that you continue the scams.

+No one is going to have your back like that.
+No one is going to protect like that.

+Just the opposite.
 "

 https://www.youtube.com/shorts/-0gjY77UtYQ